Skip to main content

 Engineered Hardwood

 Better than solid, but not waterproof.
 The cross-ply core resists humidity movement.
 OK for: main floors and bedrooms with consistent HVAC.
+Consider our Heat Pump Installation Vancouver service to upgrade heating and cooling with modern energy-efficient systems.
 Avoid: basements, laundry rooms, kitchen.

 LVP (Luxury Vinyl Plank)